 However, even the most prominent PMPs fall far below the VLOP threshold.
 Available traffic data underscores this gap.
-For example, Polymarket, after a rapid surge in popularity, saw roughly thirty-five million website visits, whether from users in the U.S. or elsewhere (including via VPNs).
-That figure, while significant, was only about double the traffic of major U.S. betting sites like FanDuel during that peak election month.
-Yet, its EU footprint remains comparatively modest, with Germany as its largest EU market and just 3.7 percent of its total traffic, far below the DSA’s forty-five million monthly active user threshold.
+For example, Polymarket, after a rapid surge in popularity, saw roughly thirty-five million website visits, whether from users in the US or elsewhere (including via VPNs).
+That figure, while significant, was only about double the traffic of major US betting sites like FanDuel during that peak election month.
+Meanwhile, its EU footprint remains comparatively modest, with Germany as its largest EU market and just 3.7 percent of its total traffic, far below the DSA’s forty-five million monthly active user threshold.
 While roughly three-quarters of Polymarket’s active users hold positions on non-election topics, suggesting sustained engagement beyond headline events, its overall user base remains orders of magnitude smaller than the platforms subject to systemic risk audits, algorithmic scrutiny, and data-sharing mandates.
-Similarly, Betfair Exchange, that was described recently as a "large prediction market in which individuals are matched on an exchange to make opposing financial bets about the outcome of a sporting event" recorded roughly ten million global visits during June 2025.
+Similarly, Betfair Exchange, which was described recently as a “large prediction market in which individuals are matched on an exchange to make opposing financial bets about the outcome of a sporting event,” recorded roughly ten million global visits during June 2025.

 These platforms’ modest absolute reach, relative to VLOPs, allows them to avoid the obligations designed to curtail harmful algorithmic and design practices, despite their reliance on engagement-maximizing mechanics and deceptive dark patterns and nudges, including variable-ratio reinforcement schedules, loot-box-like rewards, competitive leaderboards, and algorithmic prompts, that behavioral research links to compulsive engagement and adverse health outcomes (see Part I & IV, supra).
 As Marco Almada has shown, the EU’s commitment to technology-neutral regulation, enshrined in instruments such as the DSA and the General Data Protection Regulation (GDPR), delegates substantial discretion to regulatory actors while avoiding substantive judgments about specific technologies.
-Building on his procedural account, one can see how this reluctance to name or categorize particular platforms that allows gambling-adjacent services (such as PMPs) to evade meaningful oversight.
+Building on his procedural account, one can see how this reluctance to name or categorize particular platforms allows gambling-adjacent services (such as PMPs) to evade meaningful oversight.
 Because the DSA avoids explicitly labeling PMPs as gambling-like or inherently high-risk, their most consequential engagement practices remain effectively unregulated.